-For an alarm/shutdown event, the following will occur (in addition to the pump shutting down for a shutdown event):
+For an alarm/shutdown event, the following will occur:

-- The horn will initiate. - All appropriate control screens will show the alarm/shutdown condition. - An alarm/shutdown signal will be sent to the Master alarms. - The operator must respond and reset the alarm/shutdown signal by pressing the "reset" button on the appropriate main screen or unit screen. - A History item will be created that shows the "Test" alarm/shutdown event and a subsequent event for the correction of the "Test" item. - If testing a Shutdown condition, the operator must restart the pump by pressing Automatic on the Unit screen.
+- Unit shuts down (shutdown event only). - The horn will initiate. - Alarms screen will show the alarm/shutdown condition. - An alarm/shutdown signal will be sent to the Master alarms. - The operator must respond and reset the alarm/shutdown signal by pressing the "Reset all Alarms" button on the Alarms screen. - A history item will be created that shows the "Test" alarm/shutdown event and a subsequent event for the correction of the "Test" item.